-Instead of the current S$2,500 maximum fine for a first offender, the Ministry of Manpower (MOM) has proposed imprisonment of up to six months, as well as doubling the maximum fine to S$5,000.
+Instead of the current S$2,500 maximum fine for a first offender, imprisonment of up to six months, as well as doubling the maximum fine to S$5,000 was proposed.

 Public Consultation on Additional Proposed Amendments to the Companies Act

-As part of the ongoing review of the Companies Act, the Ministry of Finance (MOF) and the Accounting and Corporate Regulatory Authority (ACRA) invite the public to provide feedback on the second part of the draft Companies (Amendment) Bill, as well as new areas of the Companies Act under review.
+As part of the ongoing review of the Companies Act, the public are invited to provide feedback on the second part of the draft Companies (Amendment) Bill, as well as new areas of the Companies Act under review.
 The public consultation exercise will run from 23 October to 19 November 2013.

-MOF and ACRA proposed to enhance the ability of the Registrar of Companies to hold non-compliant companies, directors and company secretaries more accountable.
+Enhancing the ability of the Registrar of Companies was porposed to hold non-compliant companies, directors and company secretaries more accountable.